drapergeek/resume/readme.md

 ## Versus
 Rails application for Intramural Sports Program Management
 ### Features
-* Complex Rails application which serves 7500 students
+* Complex Rails application serving 7500 students
 * Tracks participant eligibility to play intramural sports
 * Stores rosters, teams and scores for intramurals games
 * jQuery Mobile and iOS application interface for on-site check-in to games using a barcode reader